 Sulawesi coffee is distinct in flavor, and the main reason it’s in demand around the world.
-Deep flavor and an almost maple syrup like note in the beans upon roasting makes it stand apart from another specialty single origin coffee beans.
+Deep flavor and an almost maple syrup-like note in the beans upon roasting make it stand apart from another specialty single-origin coffee beans.

 Main flavor and aroma notes include:

 - Ranges from pungent to light and multidimensional

 - Low in acidity, making it also easier to digest than high acidity coffee

 Taken together, the aroma and flavor notes of Sulawesi coffee comprise a distinct, delectable, and exotic coffee taste, making for a unique experience for those who have never tasted it before.

 Both dark and with a sweet lift to it, Sulawesi coffee is also versatile and can be used as a stand-alone drink, or to make popular coffee specialty drinks–though the complexity of the flavors should urge most consumers to drink it fairly plain, or with just a splash of creamer.

 There are, of course, variations.
 Sulawesi Toraja coffee, for instance, shares characteristics of low acidity, mellow aftertaste, and possess a full body.
 But in addition, they also are:

 - Nutty and chocolate

 - May also have warmer undertones, such as cardamom, cinnamon, and other spices